 Findings recently published in the Journal of Environmental Psychology indicate that some men perceive concern about climate change as characteristically "warm" and feminine.
 Worried about appearing less masculine, they may decline to engage with the crisis or take it seriously — at least outwardly, as reported in a self-reported survey.

 Conducted by Michael Haselhuhn, an associate professor at the University of California, Riverside, the research spanned four phases.
-As summarized at PsyPost, "Haselhuhn found that men with high masculinity concerns were generally less concerned about climate change," but that "for men who did not strongly associate warmth with women, the pressure to be masculine did not strongly predict their views on climate change."
+As summarized by PsyPost, "Haselhuhn found that men with high masculinity concerns were generally less concerned about climate change," but that "for men who did not strongly associate warmth with women, the pressure to be masculine did not strongly predict their views on climate change."

 While more robust research is needed to round out these findings, it's already worth considering that deconstructing binary stereotypes could improve engagement in climate mitigation and adaptation.
-The summary also suggests that reframing climate action as protective, courageous, and dutiful might also help.
+PsyPost's summary also suggests that reframing climate action as protective, courageous, and dutiful might also help.
 It's an effort that groups like the global MenEngage Alliance have already been championing.

 Paternal microplastics exposure linked to offspring's metabolic disorders